 It’s not magic, just physics!

-One of the questions we get the most here at GIK is, “how does this stuff work?”
+One of the questions we get the most here at GIK is, “how do bass traps work?”
 Remember your high school physics?
 If not, here’s a simple crash course on energy conservation.

 Energy is energy no matter where it’s derived from.
 The First Law of Thermodynamics states that energy cannot be created or destroyed.
 Energy can only be changed to another state.
 In other words, it can change from solid to liquid to gas and back again, but the total amount of energy available in a system remains constant.
 These changes have observable effects on the way we experience the world.
 When you remove heat from water, it turns to ice.
 If we give some heat back to the ice, it returns to a liquid state.
 Give it even more heat energy, and it turns to a gas.
 The amount of energy has not changed, only how it is perceived.